marcodb26/TabMania/README.md

 Pinned tabs and groups are listed first, before all other unpinned tabs (see __Pinned tabs and groups__ below for more details).
+The tab of the home view blinks red every time there's a change in the list of tiles for your browser tabs (new tab, new URL, new title, settings change impacting tiles grouping, etc.).

 ## Understanding browser tab tiles
 TabMania lists Chrome tabs as tiles within the _Home_ (ehm...) tab of the extension.
 Each tile includes